Neosoulink/Templates/README.md

 - [ ] **Spinner loading**
 - [ ] **Cursor ripple**

-If you like, don't forget to leave a start ⭐
+If you like, don't forget to leave a Start ⭐

 **You can find the demo version [here](hhttps://nsl-templatesgallery.netlify.app/tt)**